menloparkinnovation/openpux/readme.txt

 updates to the cloud service which records the readings, and are returned an application defined set of settings.

+The design expects sensors to be "mostly sleeping" and to not be available for direct connect, real time communication.

 Application Exchange

 An application exchange REST protocol is used to update the sensor settings and to query the sensor readings.
 Client side user agents are provided in HTML/Javascript, but may be any application such as a native mobile phone/tablet application. ("Rich Client").

+Since Sensors are expected to be mostly sleeping, the Cloud service provides the always available serer to the Cloud application clients over REST.
+This server can serve previous sensor readings, and to accept sensor value updates to be returned to the sensor the next time a sensor posts an update.

+"Pushing" an alert to a sensor is allowed, but not part of the current implementation.

 Openpux operates around two data tables.